sarshaon/firewall_pro/README.md

 So all the connectivities are perfect.

 Now going to action.

+## `At first while writing this article I made the setup of all vm's IP to 192.x.x.x But later I changed some of it to 172 in order to make the connection with proper setup.
+So whenever you'll see 192 for device2,device4,firewall's eth0 just replace it with 172.
+Otherwise everything is okay here.
+Due to laziness I haven't edited the article.`

 ### Block IP Address, Network and all incoming connections:
 syntax: iptables type_of_firewall rule_add_or_rmv direction IP Action_accpet_or_drop